cacaogithu/FEMOTTA/docs/PRD.md

 **Functional Requirements:**
 - Upload multiple product images (PNG, JPG, up to 20 images)
-- Process images in parallel batches of 15 using Wavespeed Nano Banana API
+- Process images in parallel batches of 15 using Google Gemini Image API
 - Show real-time progress updates for each image
 - Store original and edited images in Google Drive
 - Generate public URLs for preview and download